kelliraehanson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ```
 Answer: 0(n^3)

-For this code I would say it is 0(n^3) because there are three ensted for loops in the code.
+For this code I would say it is 0(n^3) because there are three nested for loops in the code.
 So, each time the outer loop runs the inner loop also runs.
 ```

 c)  def bunnyEars(bunnies):